 Syed Shamsheer Ali, +5 (current) handicap player

 He has played polo for more than 25 years now, and if his memory serves him correctly he played his first tournament at the age of 11.
-At a very young age, Syed Shamsheer Ali along with his brothers Bashir and Hamza were trained by Nawab Syed Shujat Ali to become polo champs and, till date, the discipline and dedication instilled by his abba (father) are his biggest strength.
+At a very young age, Syed Shamsheer Ali along with his brothers Bashir and Hamza were trained by Nawab Syed Shujat Ali to become polo champs and, to date, the discipline and dedication instilled by his abba (father) are his biggest strength.

-Mr Ali recalls his early days and says, “We had a very strict upbringing, I still hit the bed by 9 pm to wake up early the next day.
+Mr. Ali recalls his early days and says, “We had a very strict upbringing, I still hit the bed by 9 pm to wake up early the next day.
 I fell from the horseback at the age of 10, when my father told me not to stop and keep playing.
 I had a pony named Biscuit and while growing up we never allowed any late nights.
-Our childhood was spent in stables, practising the game and I have never touched alcohol or cigarettes in my life because we followed a strict diet to stay fit.
+Our childhood was spent in stables, practicing the game and I have never touched alcohol or cigarettes in my life because we followed a strict diet to stay fit.
 Polo is a demanding game and requires a lot of discipline, which was taught to us by our father.
 I started playing when I was 11.
-In the year 2000, I played at the Jaipur zonal playoff for India against Singapore, Pakistan, New Zealand and we won the three games.
-We won against Pakistan and it was a crucial game for us because winners qualified for the main event at the World Cup.
-It was a turning point in my life as I became a 4 goal player that time, and around 80,000 people watched that game and cheered us till the end.
-I was 12 when I played my first international tournament in Columbia with my brother.
+In the year 2000, I played at the Jaipur zonal playoff for India against Singapore, Pakistan, and New Zealand and we won the three games.
+We won against Pakistan and it was a crucial game for us because the winners qualified for the main event at the World Cup.
+It was a turning point in my life as I became a 4 goal player at that time, and around 80,000 people watched that game and cheered us till the end.
+I was 12 when I played in my first international tournament in Columbia with my brother.
 For the 2003 World Cup, we were taken to Argentina by the Indian Polo Association for the match and the exposure changed a lot in me as a player.
-I still remember my first salary as a polo player was from Sehgal Studs; and it was INR 30,000 for the first week and I was just 17 at that time.
+I still remember my first salary as a polo player was from Sehgal Studs, and it was INR 30,000 for the first week and I was just 17 at that time.
 That was also the year I got married to my wife Nazia.”

-“On the field, you have to fight it out, but off the field, you have to be a gentleman,” says the Hyderabadi top notch as he mentions that he would like to pass on the lesson of sportsmanship to the next generation of players who aspire to take this professionally.
+“On the field, you have to fight it out, but off the field, you have to be a gentleman,” says the Hyderabadi top-notch as he mentions that he would like to pass on the lesson of sportsmanship to the next generation of players who aspire to take this professionally.
 “Polo is a very competitive sport and could be very dangerous.
 My advice to youngsters is that they shouldn’t be attached to the sport so much that it affects their well-being – winning and losing is a part of this game and it shouldn’t get to their heads.”

 The biggest challenge for a polo professional in India is to source the right kind of horses as 70 to 80 percent of the game depends on the horses.
-Mr Ali says, “Polo in India has changed over the years and people have bought horses from abroad.
+Mr. Ali says, “Polo in India has changed over the years and people have bought horses from abroad.
 It started with Major Adiraj Singh getting horses for McDowell’s and Jindals and Sahara followed suit.
 Whereas, we still buy Indian horses and groom them to play against these horses.
-On an average, it takes at least two to three years to train a horse depending on the temperament of the horse.
-There aren’t many horse trainers in India, and some of the best horses are trained by the 61st cavalry of Indian Army.
-I have around 10 home bred horses.
+On average, it takes at least two to three years to train a horse depending on the temperament of the horse.
+There aren’t many horse trainers in India, and some of the best horses are trained by the 61st cavalry of the Indian Army.
+I have around 10 home-bred horses.
 I had a mare named Triveni that stayed with me for the longest time and it was an excellent Indian breed.
 We were in Argentina for six years and returned sometime back.”

 Simran Singh Shergill, +6 (current) handicap player

 His love for horses as a kid brought him closer to the world of polo, and today the 6 feet 2 inches Simran Shergill Singh is one of the finest players in the country with 6 handicaps.
 He has also received the prestigious Arjuna Award in 2019 from India’s President, Mr. Ram Nath Kovind.
 The passion for polo started as a hobby and turned into a profession for this happy-go-lucky man, and he has no qualms about how his life shaped up.
 He says, “My father was in the army and he was posted in the President’s Bodyguard regiment, which is a horse regiment.
 As a kid, I was very fond of horses and I started going there to ride, then started with show jumping and later got interested in playing polo.
 Then I stopped for a bit and finished my school.
 I went to Hansraj college in Delhi and finished my MBA at IMT.
-As soon as I finished my school, I met mister Jindal at a cinema hall and asked him if I could come and ride in the summer.
+As soon as I finished school, I met mister Jindal at a cinema hall and asked him if I could come and ride in the summer.
 Once the polo season started, there was a team short of a player and I played a game that time.
 My game was noticed by someone and then I was asked to play somewhere else and so it started for me.
-A year later, in 2003 we were sent to Argentina for training in polo and that was very beneficial for me and there I played my first international tournament.
+A year later, in 2003 we were sent to Argentina for training in polo and that was very beneficial for me there I played in my first international tournament.
 I got 2 goals in a year, which was considered very good and I started getting job offers.”

-“When I play polo I don’t feel like I’m going to work, it’s not a 9 to 5 job but more like a lifestyle for us,” mentions Mr Shergill, adding, “My first salary was 12,000 and after that I started saving money to play it seriously.
+“When I play polo I don’t feel like I’m going to work, it’s not a 9 to 5 job but more like a lifestyle for us,” mentions Mr. Shergill, adding, “My first salary was 12,000 and after that, I started saving money to play it seriously.
 I feel I am still young, and I could get better at playing so that’s what I would like to do.
-I am not a stressful person by nature and I try to lead my life as simple as possible.
+I am not a stressful person by nature and I try to lead my life as simply as possible.
 My biggest fears are injuries and bankruptcy.
 I am not a very ambitious person by nature and I am very content at my work, although I am very competitive and I would like to get better at my game.”
 The skilled rider highlights some of the most challenging aspects of the game and says, “It is an expensive game, it’s not accessible to everyone.
 It is a very dangerous sport; the main concern is not to get injuries.
-Most of us have got injuries while playing -- broken bones, concussions and other issues are quite common with players.
-Even in summers, when horses are not playing we have to take care of them and our lives revolve around horses.
-The only misconception people have about polo is the glamour aspect of the game, which is good for the publicity but there are a lot of things that need to reach out to people.
-In cities like Jaipur the game is covered in sports pages, but in Delhi and other cities it is getting more coverage on the party page, so the seriousness of the game shouldn’t be mixed with the social aspect of it.”
-Mr Shergill is married to a lovely lady named Francesca and has a son named Veer, who loves to spend time with him at the polo farms.
+Most of us have got injuries while playing -- broken bones, concussions, and other issues are quite common with players.
+Even in summer, when horses are not playing we have to take care of them and our lives revolve around horses.
+The only misconception people have about polo is the glamour aspect of the game, which is good for publicity but there are a lot of things that need to reach out to people.
+In cities like Jaipur, the game is covered in sports pages, but in Delhi and other cities it is getting more coverage on the party page, so the seriousness of the game shouldn’t be mixed with the social aspect of it.”
+Mr. Shergill is married to a lovely lady named Francesca and has a son named Veer, who loves to spend time with him at the polo farms.
 He claims to be a foodie and tells us that he does wonders with eggs, but to keep a check on his weight he has to run around a lot.

 “Horses are my teachers of both theory and practical classes of psychology,” says Simran, wearing a modest mask this time.
 “Our lives are on the line each time we ride on fine horses in the rectangular field.”

 The time for sitting on the saddle and playing polo arrived very early in his life.
-He was 11 when he first played his polo match for India against New zealand, South Africa, Singapore and Pakistan.
+He was 11 when he first played his polo match for India against New Zealand, South Africa, Singapore, and Pakistan.
 Qualifying all of them he ascended India to the finals of the world cup in 2000.
 At 12 when he played the game on international grounds in Columbia.

-Now he has grown responsible and humble, may be marrying at 17 has inculcated one of the things in him “ On the field you fight it out.
+Now he has grown responsible and humble, maybe marrying at 17 has inculcated one of the things in him “ On the field, you fight it out.
 Off the field, you are a gentleman.”

 Simran Singh Shergill

 When life gives Simran Singh Shergill fascination turned into reality, he becomes unstoppable until he squeezes everything out of it.
-The commentator mentions his name repeatedly as he gallops with his horse after the ball to send it into the goal post and he misses the shot for a few moments, the tapping sound of horseshoe stops and the crowd shifts its expression to quietness.
+The commentator mentions his name repeatedly as he gallops with his horse after the ball to send it into the goal post and he misses the shot for a few moments, the tapping sound of horseshoes stops, and the crowd shifts its expression to quietness.
 And Simran screeches his own name gazing at the skies.
-He has been more harsh on himself than the cacophonous times in the journey of his life.
+He has been harsher on himself than the cacophonous times in the journey of his life.
 People might expect the highest handicap (+6) polo player in the whole of Asia to be drifting off success money and laurels.
 But he is riding off for a long game, watching life beyond the fields.

-“I would always want to be an untamed child”, Simran says as he sits in a polo field that appears alone and silent as the visitors make their way to the royal after party sitting against the red sun which is about to disappear too.
+“I would always want to be an untamed child”, Simran says as he sits in a polo field that appears alone and silent as the visitors make their way to the royal after-party sitting against the red sun which is about to disappear too.
 He looks ban and slightly dark.
 “I have hated losing, on the fields, and in life”.
-Probably it's why he has won most of his matches playing for Jindal Panthers in his 23 ( and counting) years career.
+Probably it's why he has won most of his matches playing for Jindal Panthers in his 23 ( and counting) years of career.
 As the dusk starts to cover him inch by inch, he is filled with a variety of expressions on remembering tales of his childhood days, “For four years, I was left with a bike and few mallets and no horses.
 So I used them on my bike and rode all the way to Jindal Forms in Noida after my schooling hours.”
-Now he rides on one of the finest horses and his favourite-from New Zealand pines.
-Playing a royal dream which has always demanded thoroughbred horses and huge expense to feed and buy accessories for the game, it's been a memorable journey that uncovers the story of a student of class 11th with limited resources covering a desolated way that made him one the most celebrated players in the history of Indian polo .
+Now he rides on one of the finest horses and his favorite-from New Zealand pines.
+Playing a royal dream which has always demanded thoroughbred horses and huge expenses to feed and buy accessories for the game, it's been a memorable journey that uncovers the story of a student of class 11th with limited resources covering a desolated way that made him one the most celebrated players in the history of Indian polo.